Regional Profiles

 • NSI

-Relative share of the population aged 25 to 64 with primary or lower education
+Relative share of the population aged 25–64 with primary or lower education

 An indicator of the educational structure of the workforce.
-The higher the share of people with primary or lower education, the lower the potential of the labor market to fill created new jobs.
-A lower education level implies lower economic activity, lower productivity, and thus lower incomes.
+The higher the share of people with primary or lower education, the lower the potential of the local labor market to fill newly created jobs.
+A lower level of education is a precondition for lower economic activity, lower productivity, and thus lower incomes.

 • %